astronomer/astronomer-processing-user-feedback/README.md

-# Astronomer Anyscale Dynamic Cluster Provisioning
+# Anyscale + Astronomer for processing user feedback - Reference architecture

 Welcome!
 This project is an end-to-end pipeline showing how to process user feedback in production with [Anyscale](https://anyscale.com/) and [Astronomer](https://www.astronomer.io/)